alump/IdleAlarm/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

 IdleAlarm extension is written by Sami Viitanen <sami.viitanen@gmail.com>

-# Developer Guide

-## Getting started

-Here is a simple example on how to try out the add-on component:

-<...>

-For a more comprehensive example, see idlealarm-demo/src/main/java/org/vaadin/alump/idlealarm/demo/DemoUI.java

-## API

-IdleAlarm JavaDoc is available online at TODO